m5lk3n/clcnt/README.md

 ### dev

-Invoke the following on your local development machine, e.g. a Linux or macOS shell:
+Invoke the following on your local development machine, e.g. a Linux or macOS shell, to ensure the Swagger documentation is up-to-date:

-`go run main.go -debug`
+`make run`

 OR